vinitha-challa/Ecommerce-Website-/README.md

 # ECommerce Website

-This is a simple front-end eCommerce website built using HTML, CSS, and JavaScript.
-It showcases a clean and responsive design for an online shopping platform.
+❤️This is a simple front-end eCommerce website built using HTML, CSS, and JavaScript.
+It showcases a clean and responsive design for an online shopping platform❤️.

-## Features
+## Features :

 - Responsive home page layout
 - Product listings with images, titles, and prices